 - The island of Avalon on Gargoyles, where one hour passes for every day in the rest of the world.
 As a result the Wyvern Clan's eggs are still alive when Goliath and the others finally awaken after a thousand years of sleep.
 Also, their day or two spent there translates into them going missing for weeks in the regular world, frightening their friends and colleagues until they show up again.

 - The Angry Beavers called in a form of this trope and used it as a punchline.
 The two newly-emancipated characters wish to stay up all night, but accidentally unplug the wall clock during their shenanigans.
 When this is finally discovered, the step outside to see what time it is.
 What greets them is a Zeerust city that was definitely NOT there when they started.
 No magical or technological time dilation is mentioned.

 - Star Trek: The Animated Series episode "The Time Trap".
 Time passes much more slowly inside the title area than in the outside universe.
 The people caught inside the trap can live for centuries longer than normal.

 - Referenced in The Simpsons episode "The Fight Before Christmas".

 Santa Krusty: I'm sure in the 25 years of Earth time you've been gone, your parents have been worried.

-The Theme Park Version of Einstein's Theory of Time Travel: There isn't such a thing as actually jumping ahead or back in time, but if a person were to approach the speed of light or a large gravity well (like a black hole), their relative time is much slower compared to everyone else.
+- The Theme Park Version of Einstein's Theory of Time Travel: There isn't such a thing as actually jumping ahead or back in time, but if a person were to approach the speed of light or a large gravity well (like a black hole), their relative time is much slower compared to everyone else.
 Notice this is used in several fictional examples listed.
 In fact, proponents of Ancient Astronauts theories occasionally take the existence of fairy tales using this trope as a proof of extra-terrestrial meddling.